 - effective management of an athletic program.

-General Rules Meeting - The MSHSL requires and provides all coaches with a general rules meeting and a sport-specific rules interpretation meeting annually.
+The MSHSL requires and provides all coaches with a general rules module and a sport-specific rules interpretation module annually.

 Contact your school administrator to learn more about coach education opportunities.